-This registration standard sets out the National Board’s requirements for the scope of practice for dental practitioners.
+This registration standard sets out the Dental Board of Australia’s (the Board) requirements for the scope of practice for dental practitioners.

 This registration standard applies to all registered dental practitioners except those with student or non-practising registration.